Manila Railroad Company: Meyer locomotives

 The MRR acquired Meyer locomotives from Kitson and Company in 1914.
 These 2-6-0+0-6-2 locomotives are the first of its kind in Asia and the only operators of the type in the Far East region.
 In comparison, other railroads operated other forms of articulated locomotives such as Mallets and Garratts for steep inclines.

 Domestic production

 By the 1920s, the Manila Railroad became involved in the construction and assembly of their own rolling stock with designs from Metropolitan, American Car and Foundry, among others.
 The MRR's Caloocan Workshops built the Rail Motor Car (RMC) class starting in 1929 to replace the remaining tank locomotives on local services.
-After an accident in 1940, these were rebuilt with diesel engines and became instrumental for the dieselization of the MRR later on.
+After an accident in 1940, these were rebuilt with diesel engines - making history as the first ever diesel multiple units, not only in the country, but also in Southeast Asia, and became instrumental for the dieselization of the MRR later on.
 The company then assembled its twenty-first 45 class locomotive in 1932.
 No. 65 was made from parts belonging to the other 20 units.
 In 1949, parts of 2-8-2 Mikado-type locomotives were acquired from the War Assets Administration and became the two 630 class units, the only locomotives assembled by the Caloocan Workshops.